Novel Coronavirus (COVID-19) Information

 Universal Mask Policy Continues

-Although the public masking mandate has been lifted for Arkansas, universal masking policies at CHI St. Vincent facilities will remain in place at this time.
+CHI St. Vincent facilities require temperature screening and masking while on our campus.
 The health and safety of our patients, visitors, staff and healthcare providers are our highest priorities as we provide critical care to our communities.
 Our ministry remains committed to keeping our communities safe and will continue to review our safety protocols as we move forward.
 We are also extremely grateful for all of our caregivers and support staff whose selfless service has been evident throughout this public health crisis and helped get us to where we are today.

-ONE VISITOR AT A TIME will be allowed to see a patient.
-One visitor may spend the night with patients not being treated in the Intensive Care Unit (ICU).
+TWO VISITORS AT A TIME will be allowed to see a patient.
+One visitor may spend the night with patients not being treated in the ICU.
 Instances that would require more than one visitor at a time will be evaluated on a case by case basis.
-No visitors under 18.
+No children under 12 can visit in the ICU/CCU.
+Children under 12 visiting patients must be supervised by a responsible adult at all times.
+Children under 12 may be restricted in certain situations based on patient condition.
 If a patient is COVID-19 positive, no visitors will be allowed.
-Our cafeterias are open to visiting family members and friends of patients.
+Read our full visitor policy for more details.